drublic/drublic/content/62-career-path-engineering-roles/article.md

 Often times when I speak to senior engineers who want to advance their career, I hear them thinking about a role that is within management.
 While a management role and leading people might be tempting to pursue, you have to be careful in analyzing if this role is for you.

+There are also certain traits that you as a person need to grow into a leadership role.
+[Havard Business Review has published great research](https://hbr.org/2016/03/the-most-important-leadership-competencies-according-to-leaders-around-the-world) on this.

 Managing people requires skills that are new to what you have done before in a role of software engineering.
 Engineering evolves a lot around the technical decision-making.
 For a role in management you have to take care of all individuals of a team with their strengths and weaknesses, you have to make sure that everybody can develop in the way that they want to, and you have to make sure that people work well together.
 Your daily problems will be different from what they used to be.
 You will be sitting in much more meetings, talking to stakeholders, product managers and others.
 You will be responsible for removing obstacles, helping the team advance and reaching their goals.